ESCHRICHTIIDAE (Gray Whale Family)

 The gray whale's present range is limited to the eastern North Pacific Ocean.
 Another population existed in the western North Pacific, but is now extinct.
 Historical documents and skeletal remains also show that gray whales formerly lived in the North Atlantic Ocean.
 This species generally stays within coastal waters.
 As they migrate during the winter, they stay within 10 km (six miles) of the shore.
 Some may move further offshore during the summer months.

-Behavior: Gray whales spend the summer months in the Bering and Chukchi seas, and then leave for the breeding lagoons along western Baja California, Mexico.
-Non-breeding sub-adults may wander into the Sea of Cortes as far north as southern Sonora and Sinaloa, Mexico.
+Behavior: Gray whales spend the summer months in the Bering and Chukchi seas, and then leave for the breeding lagoons along western Baja California and off southern Sonora and Sinaloa, Mexico.
 They follow the longest migration route of any mammal on Earth, traveling nearly 20,000 km (13,000 miles) round trip.
 The southern migration begins in late September or early October.
 By December of most years, the first individuals pass along the California coast, with peak numbers passing by in early January.
 After their stay in the lagoons of Baja California, the whales begin their northward passage, starting in February and usually ending in late March.
 The last whales to travel north are mothers with young.
 This species is not considered very social, though it is not uncommon to see groups of four or five whales traveling together.
 During migration, the whales typically travel in groups of two of more individuals.
 They generally stay within 10 km (six miles) of the coastline.
 When near the shoreline or boats, gray whales will rise vertically out of the water, just high enough to scan its surroundings.
 This behavior is called spyhopping and may last as long as 30 seconds.
 Occasionally, gray whales breachpropel the body about halfway out of the water, then fall back with a big splash.

 Diet: Gray whales obtain most of their food during the summer months in the Arctic.
 Their diet consists mainly of amphipods and other crustaceans, along with some mollusks and other invertebrates.
 The whale uses its tongue to create a strong oral suction to suck in food-rich ocean-floor sediment.
 Reversal of this oral suction allows the whale to force the sediment back out of the mouth trapping food items in its baleen plates.
 When in their southern breeding grounds, the whales typically fast, although they are known to feed on sardines.